-For two decades the Blue Knights Percussion Ensembles have proven to be among the most innovative and successful groups in the indoor percussion activity.
-With four WGI World Percussion Championships to their credit, the Blue Knights Percussion Ensembles have solidified themselves as a perennial favorite of both the fans and the judges, wowing audiences with amazing music and spectacular visual programs.
+For over 25 years the Blue Knights Percussion Ensembles have proven to be among the most innovative and successful groups in the indoor percussion activity.
+With 4 WGI World Percussion Championships to their credit, the Blue Knights Percussion Ensembles have solidified themselves as a perennial favorite of both the fans and the judges, wowing audiences with amazing music and spectacular visual programs.

 Combining music, marching, and elements of theater, competitive indoor percussion ensembles compete regionally throughout the winter and spring, prior to attending the World Championships in April.
 The indoor percussion activity has experienced exponential growth since the early 1990s, and the number of ensembles increases every year.
 The Blue Knights are the longest continually operating Independent Class percussion ensemble in the world, established in 1993.